Designing a better future today

 Digital Signal Processing

-Students will also be required to complete an eight-credit hour senior project across two capstone courses (Senior Design I and II).
+Students will also be required to complete an 8-credit hour senior project across two capstone courses (Senior Design I and II).
 Projects are team-based, and examples include intercollegiate competition, industry sponsorship, applied research and service projects.

 Meet the Chair